 Zendesk is an online help desk.
 Capsule integrates with Zendesk so that you can see a complete view of interactions that a lead or customer has had with your business across sales and support activities.

-The Zendesk integration is available to Capsule users on the Professional plan.
+The Zendesk integration is available to Capsule users on the Professional and Teams plans.

 The integration allows you to: